4 Ways to Prepare No Matter What the Future Brings

 Decide on a Social Security Maximization Strategy

-Social Security became a hot button issue during this election, and for a good reason.
+Social Security became a hot button issue during the last election, and for a good reason.
 Millions of Americans rely on it for lifetime retirement income.
 The program is starting to pay out more than it takes in and this trend is expected to continue as more Baby Boomers retire.
 While the media often likes to give doomsday messages about the Social Security program, it’s very unlikely it will ever disappear.
 Most importantly, don’t rush to claim benefits because you worry they won’t be there in the future.
 Decide on a Social Security maximization strategy that’s based on facts and on your individual situation.

 Plan for Potentially Higher Taxes in the Future